Emma Loving

-Emma Catherine Loving (born March 5, 1998) is an American professional soccer player who plays as a midfielder for USL Super League club Brooklyn FC.
+Emma Catherine Loving (born March 5, 1998) is an American professional soccer player who plays as a winger or midfielder for USL Super League club Brooklyn FC.
 She played college soccer for the Penn Quakers before starting her professional career in Europe with Mallbackens IF, SC Sand, and Strasbourg.

 Early life

 Loving was born in Doylestown, Pennsylvania, to Brian and Jennifer Loving.
 She originally played soccer for local club Buckingham United before switching to FC Bucks in eighth grade.
 Loving attended Central Bucks High School East, where she was the junior varsity team's top scorer as a freshman.
 She then moved up to the varsity squad, was named two-time all-state and all-region, and eventually became team captain.
 As a senior, Loving was named a high school All-American by the NSCAA after recording 33 goals and 11 assists.
 She had also helped Central Bucks East win a historic district title and reach the Pennsylvania state championship match.